LegitimatelyRyan/LegitimatelyRyan/README.md

 🔭 I’m an alumni of a @FIRSTRobotics affiliate team, in which I focused on aspects of autonomous and safety oriented robots!

-✨ I am currently majoring in Cybersecurity, although I often times work on projects involving other specialties!
+✨ I am currently majoring in Cybersecurity with a minor in Nuclear Engineering, although I often times work on projects involving other specialties!

 Hope to see ya around!